 If IDX declares a dividend on common stock, the stockholders of Series A-1 preferred stock are entitled to receive an amount equal to the dividend they would receive if the shares were converted to common stock.
 If IDX declares a dividend on a class of shares that is not convertible to common stock, the convertible preferred stockholders receive an amount determined by (A) dividing the amount of the dividend payable on each class of stock by the original price of such class and (B) multiplying the fraction by the original issue price of the convertible preferred stock.
-The convertible preferred stockholders must receive their pro-rata dividends before or concurrent with any dividend payable to common stockholders.
+The convertible preferred stockholders.
 IDX and its Board of Directors have not declared any dividends related to IDX's Series A-1 preferred stock.